-(1) If an Impaired Registrants Panel recommends that a registered chiropractor agree to conditions being imposed on his or her registration or to being suspended from practising chiropractic and the chiropractor fails to agree in accordance with the recommendation, the Board is to deal with the matter that was the subject of the referral to the Panel as a complaint against the chiropractor.
-Impairment Part 5

-(2) If the Panel recommends that a matter referred to it be dealt with as a complaint, the Board is to deal with the matter as a complaint against the chiropractor concerned.
+- (1) If an Impaired Registrants Panel recommends that a registered podiatrist agree to conditions being imposed on his or her registration or to having his or her registration suspended and the podiatrist fails to agree in accordance with the recommendation, the Board is to deal with the matter that was the subject of the referral to the Panel as a complaint against the podiatrist. - (2) If the Panel recommends that a matter referred to it be dealt with as a complaint, the Board is to deal with the matter as a complaint against the podiatrist concerned.